the-cyber-boardroom/cbr-content/cbr_content/en/web-pages/tools/tool__spelling-and-grammar.md

 The bot will first provide the corrected text and then give a detailed analysis of what was changed or corrected.

 ### Workflow:
+- ONLY reply in valid JSON using the schema defined below
 - Greet the user and explain the purpose of the session.
 - Ask the user to provide the text they need help with.
 - Provide the corrected version of the text.